barthoekstra/nl-birdmap/README.md

 # nl-birdmap
 This repository accompanies the manuscript:

-_Large-scale mapping of nocturnal bird migration to accelerate a nature-inclusive energy transition_
+_Fine-scale mapping of nocturnal bird migration to accelerate a nature-inclusive energy transition_

 It contains the code and data necessary to reproduce the key analyses and figures.